Carbon dioxide (data page)

 This page provides supplementary chemical data on carbon dioxide.

 Material Safety Data Sheet

 The handling of this chemical may incur notable safety precautions.
 It is highly recommended that you seek the Material Safety Datasheet (MSDS) for this chemical from a reliable source such as SIRI, and follow its directions.
 MSDS for solid carbon dioxide is available from Pacific Dry Ice, inc.

 Structure and properties

 Thermodynamic properties

+It is used for smoking effects in different scenes.